vosaul/status.im/source/contribute/applicant_privacy.md

 ## HOW:

-1. Your data is stored on our Applicant Tracking System during the application process and for 365 days after you have been rejected or hired from all applications.
-After 365 days, your data is automatically deleted.
+1. Your data is stored on our Applicant Tracking System during the application process and for 547 days after you have been rejected or hired from all applications.
+After 547 days, your data is automatically deleted.
 If you would like your data deleted before that, please email us on [candidate_privacy@status.im](mailto:candidate_privacy@status.im).
 2. Access to the data is tightly controlled to only members of the organisation that have a valid reason to access your information.
 3. If your application is successful, your data will be transferred to our HR system.

 If you have any questions please contact us at [candidate_privacy@status.im](mailto:candidate_privacy@status.im).
 If you wish us to delete your data immediately, please contact us and we will take care of this for you.

+## Note:
+Your personal data will be shared with Greenhouse Software, Inc., a cloud services provider located in the United States of America and engaged by Controller to help manage its recruitment and hiring process on Controller’s behalf.
+Accordingly, if you are located outside of the United States, your personal data will be transferred to the United States once you submit it through this site.